 The eastern rim in Leonard Harrison State Park is the most accessible side of Pine Creek Gorge and closest to downtown Wellsboro.
 Because of this, you’ll likely find more visitors here than you will on the far side of the PA Grand Canyon.
 The stars of Leonard Harrison State Park are the views and the waterfalls.

-From here, it’s possible to see 800 feet down to Pine Creek as it passes through the base of the gorge.
+From here, it’s possible to see 800 feet down to Pine Creek as it passes through the base of the gorge after starting its journey in nearby Potter County.
 Great views can also be had to the north as the canyon meanders its way through the forested hillsides.

 Those looking for even more impressive views should take the short, but somewhat challenging Overlook Trail to Otter Point, which offers views south that are even more impressive than those at the main viewing area.
 This trail also takes visitors past the remains of an incinerator that was part of the CCC’s work at the park in the 1930s.

 Despite both stairs and switchbacks, I have to say that this might be the most difficult trail I’ve done in Pennsylvania.
 So, while it is beautiful, make sure you are in decent shape before tackling this trail.

 Roughly halfway down the Turkey Path, the trail meets up with Little Four Mile Creek.
 The creek cascades down through a series of waterfalls before emptying into Pine Creek at the base of the gorge and the end of the Turkey Path.

 This is a popular walking and biking trail, and if you visit on a beautiful day, you’ll likely see people utilizing this trail.
 If you happen to be one of them, a short, but steep mile-long hike up the trail will give you access to the waterfalls of Leonard Harrison State Park.

 Back up at the top, make sure to check out the small gift shop and museum in the park’s visitor center.
 This is a great area to pick up a souvenir and learn a bit more about the area.
 During the warmer months, there might also be food vendors here for those looking for a snack or meal.

 This side of the park is much less developed than the eastern rim, with a well-maintained dirt road traveling the four miles back to the park’s entrance.
-However, those that make the journey to this side of the canyon are rewarded with some of the most breathtaking views, as well as hidden waterfalls that make the trip well-worth taking.
+However, those that make the journey to this side of the canyon are rewarded with some of the most breathtaking views, as well as hidden waterfalls that make the trip well worth taking.

 The western side of the Grand Canyon is home to the West Rim Trail, a 30-mile trail that runs along the gorge’s edge.
 Even if you don’t hike the entire trail, the portion of it that runs Colton Point State Park offers fantastic views of the Pennsylvania Grand Canyon.

 Another popular trail in Colton Point State Park is the Turkey Path (which is not to be confused with the Turkey Path on the other side of Pine Creek Gorge).
 This 3-mile trail is extremely difficult, though not quite as difficult as the one in Leonard Harrison.

 Just outside of Colton Point State Park in Tioga State Forest are several other highlights of the area.
-These both are actually before the park, if you are coming from Route 6.
+These both are actually before the park if you are coming from Route 6.

 This handicapped-accessible trail is roughly 1.5 miles roundtrip along a wide, level path.
 The viewing platform above Barbour Rock offers sweeping views south along the Pennsylvania Grand Canyon and shouldn’t be missed.

 Keep in mind, however, that these creeks have no trails and require significant precautions if you’re going to attempt to see these waterfalls.
-Should you be an experienced hiker and want to see them, my friend Rusty Glessner has put together a great guide to the waterfalls of Bear Run and Chimney Hollow Falls.
+Should you be an experienced hiker and want to see them, other great spots include the waterfalls of Bear Run and Chimney Hollow Falls.